-Getting a higher ROI from digital advertising is the primary goal of almost every media agency.
+Getting a higher ROI from digital advertising is the primary goal of almost every brand and media agency.
 Whether you’re running pre-roll video ads or a retargeting campaign, you want to ensure that your ad spend is generating a viable return on investment.

 Let’s face it—ads that are harmful aren’t effective.

 The Coalition for Better Ads (CBA) was founded in 2016 with the goal of delivering a better ad experience to consumers worldwide.
 In order to achieve this goal, the CBA has conducted groundbreaking research measuring consumers’ preferences for different kinds of ad units.

 In their inaugural study, the CBA surveyed over 25,000 consumers across North America and Europe about their preferences among 55 desktop web and 49 mobile web experiences.
 The research was subsequently expanded, and as of 2021, the CBA has surveyed over 66,000 consumers in countries representing 70% of global online advertising spending.

 As a result of this research, the CBA defined Better Ad Standards, identifying ad formats that consumers find the most and least user-friendly.

 According to the CBA’s research, these are the mobile and desktop web ad experiences that are least preferred by consumers, and therefore fall below the Better Ads Standard:

 - Pop-up ads (mobile & desktop): These ads appear during the loading of the main content on a page and block part or all of the screen.

 - Prestitial ads (mobile & desktop): Similar to pop-up ads, these appear on a page before the content has loaded, and require a user to click to continue on to the main content, sometimes with a countdown that forces them to wait before they can continue.

 - Over 30% ad density (mobile): Pages where more than 30% of the vertical height of the page is taken up by ads.